paolocaminiti/incremental-dom-jsonml/OPINIONS.md

 Personally, I believe client side routing is a very broken metaphor.
 All we do on the client is extract properties from the hash to determine the state for our app.
 Just listen for the hash change, extract your parameters as freely as you need, map them to your app state and exploit them as conditions in you fragments functions.
 Other than easy, this allows great flexibility, like mantaining state of multiple parallel fragments with [multidimensional notation](http://www.w3.org/DesignIssues/MatrixURIs.html).

 ##### Further
-JSONML is a fully serializable format sitting beetween you intentions and real DOM rendering.
+JSONML is a fully serializable format sitting between you intentions and real DOM rendering.
 This means it can be composed in a separate thread.
 My own experience showed web workers never pay off when it comes to such a fast process like generating a full UI.
 But this opens the way to service workers as well as to UI being rendered by an Incremental DOM equivalent on a mobile native thread.

 ##### Yes, but seriously, why JSONML...
 Because [we should have gone lists data structures and S-expressions from the very beginning of this XML thing] (http://www-formal.stanford.edu/jmc/slides/wrong/wrong-sli/wrong-sli.html) :)